Bixi81/COVID-19_excess_deaths/README.md

 I use a generalised additive model (GAM) with splines to estimate the a mortality baseline contingent on the year (reference: 2016), the week of the year (reference: week 25), and the max. temperature in Frankfurt am Main as a proxy for overall weather conditions in Germany.
 Daily data is used to estimate the mortality baseline.
 The actual number of deaths per day is contrasted to the mortality baseline - as predicted by the GAM model - in order to plot excess mortality.
 In the model, there is no differentiation of the pre and post Covid-19 period in order to contrast actual mortality figures against a "no Covid-19" baseline.

-In a second step, a simple OLS model is used to get an estimate of excess deaths during Covid-19 by adding an indicator for the resprctive period.
+In a second step, a simple OLS model is used to get an estimate of excess deaths during Covid-19 (defined 23 March 2020 until 19 April 2020; data is available until 19 April only) by adding an indicator for the resprctive period.
 Otherwise the same explanatory variables are used as in the GAM, described above.
 See the [R script](https://github.com/Bixi81/COVID-19_excess_deaths/blob/master/covid19_excess_mortality.R) for details.

+The figure below shows the (smoothed) numer of actual deaths since 2016 as well as the predicted numer of deaths (GAM model).
+There clearly is seasonality of mortality, which tends to be higher during the winter month and during very hot periods in the summer 2018/2019.

 ![ndeaths](deaths_per_day.jpg)

+The number of actual deaths between 23 March and 19 April is plotted for each year in the figure below.
+The figure indicates that the number of deaths is relatively high compared to 2016, 2017, and 2019 but not statistically different to the figures of 2018.
+The flu season 2017/2018 has been the most severe in 30 years and had led to an [estimated 25000 excess deaths](https://www.aerzteblatt.de/nachrichten/106375/Grippewelle-war-toedlichste-in-30-Jahren).

 **3. Results**

 **4. Conclusion**